Talent-Catalog/tc-api/CONTRIBUTING.md

  */
 ```

-The earliest copyright year that appears in file-level headers in this repository is 2024, even
-though the project itself originated earlier (2019).
-This is because, in 2024, we made a one-time
-decision to re-stamp the copyright year to 2024 across the repository.
-While this was not strictly
-required (as a file’s original year of first publication would also have been legally valid), it
-now serves as the baseline for our current convention.

-From that point onward, the year in file headers is treated as the year a file was first introduced
+This project was initiated in 2024, and file-level copyright headers reflect the year a file was
-(or first stamped) under this convention, rather than as an exact record of its earliest historical
-origin.

-Files introduced in 2025 correctly carry a 2025 year; new files introduced in 2026 will carry 2026,
+first introduced.
+Files created in 2024 correctly carry a 2024 copyright year; files introduced in
-and so on.
-We do not retroactively adjust years for files that predate this baseline, as version
+subsequent years will carry the year in which they are first created (e.g. 2025, 2026, and so on).

+Copyright years are not retroactively updated when files are modified.
+Version control provides an
-control already provides a precise historical record and further mass updates would introduce
+accurate historical record of changes, and avoiding mass updates prevents unnecessary churn without
-unnecessary churn without legal or practical benefit.
+providing additional legal or practical benefit.

 This approach avoids the need for annual copyright-only update PRs and keeps the repository
-consistent, and in line with GPL licensing and common open-source conventions.
+consistent and in line with GPL licensing and common open-source conventions.

 ## Standard tools